I don’t give a f**k what the Chinese Zodiac says, 2017 was THE YEAR OF THE DEAD HAMSTER.

 But Beanie Boos have no hearts, of course.
 The only warmth they give is borrowed from whoever is holding them.
 They don’t blink.
 They don’t react.
 They’re dead.
 This is their only failing and it is this hole that creates a craving in your child that can never be met.

 You’ll see it when space runs out for Beanie Boos.
 Then it becomes clear that your child can drown in them and still never be satisfied.
 Because they are unsatisfying.
 They can’t make good on the promise their cute faces make.
-They take and take and give nothing back but an endless lie.
+They take and take and give nothing back but a fiber-filled-fluffy lie.

 And still the void will remain.
 A howling emptiness even the most attached parents can’t fill.

 With itchy skin and red eyes, your kids will demand something cuddly and warm.
 Something more.
-Something that moves like a guinea pig, a rabbit, or a hamster.
+Something that moves without batteries.
+Like a guinea pig, a rabbit, or a hamster.

 You’ll resist as long as you can.
 But you’re only human.
 You’re only one human.
 To make it worse, you’re a parent human.
 You’ll weigh the options.
 You’ll review what I’ve said about guinea pigs.
 You won’t need me to tell you that rabbits are far worse than guinea pigs.
 So the only choice you’ll have is to get a hamster.
 Because you really have no choice at all.